 Description

-Cotiviti is currently looking to add a Machine Learning Operations Engineer to join a revolution in Healthcare Technology and build and support value-oriented, production level machine learning solutions.
+Cotiviti is currently looking to add an Artificial Intelligence Operations (AIOps) associate engineer to join a revolution in Healthcare Technology and build and support value-oriented, production level machine learning solutions.
 With access to dedicated on premise and cloud based big data solutions, the team can work with a vast amount of structured and unstructured data including claims, membership, physician demographics, medical records and others to begin to solve some of the most pressing healthcare issues of our time.
-As an ML operations engineer at Cotiviti you will be working at the intersection of machine learning, devops, and data engineering and given the opportunity to work directly with a team of healthcare professionals including analysts, clinicians, coding specialists, auditors and innovators to set aggressive goals and execute on them with the team.
+As an AIOps engineer at Cotiviti you will be working at the intersection of machine learning, DevOps, and data engineering and given the opportunity to work directly with a team of healthcare professionals including analysts, clinicians, coding specialists, auditors and innovators to set aggressive goals and execute on them with the team.
 This is for an ambitious technologist, with the flexibility and personal drive to succeed in a dynamic environment where they are judged based on their direct impact to business outcomes.

 Responsibilities:

-As a machine learning operations engineer within the Operational Artificial Intelligence team you will be responsible for defining processes to make ML development and operations more reliable and productive using existing AI solutions.
+As an AIOps engineer within the Operational Artificial Intelligence team you will be responsible for implementing processes to make machine learning (ML) development and operations more reliable and productive using existing AI solutions.
 You will work as part of a team and will be responsible for managing and monitoring production ML systems for their operations, performance and effectiveness.
 You will be expected to follow processes and practices that allow for scalable deployment of ML models and solutions to production that automate various stages of machine learning life cycle from data collection, preparation, transformation, train, validation, serve and monitor.

-Design and build scalable data transformation and machine learning pipelines and workflows for production deployments.
+Build scalable data transformation and machine learning pipelines and workflows for production deployments.

 Work closely with Data Scientists and Engineers to set and build policies, practices and governance for systematically managing machine learning and artificial intelligence solutions throughout their life cycle.